10,000 may need evacuation from ravaged Florida Keys

 Story highlights

-- USS Abraham Lincoln prepared to assist with post-Irma operations in Florida Keys
+- USS Abraham Lincoln assists with post-Irma operations in Florida Keys

 - Chain of islands are closed to public as officials work to open roads, hospitals and airports